 - Are digital auditions acceptable at the schools you are interested in?

-- Are digitall auditions weighted equally?
+- Are digital auditions weighted equally?
+Do they qualify for scholarships?
 Are they available for your instrument?
 For vocal applicants?

 - Do you need to provide your own accompanist?

 - What are the instrument specific, composition-specific or vocal-specific requirements?

 Remember: When going on a live audition, allow extra time for travel just in case inclement weather causes traffic or airline delays.